veecode-platform/platform-backstage-plugins/plugins/infracost/README.md

 ### Generating the contents of the infracost-base.json file:

-For this step, we need to take into account that we can have several possible scenarios for organizing the **Infracost** entity, from implementing the file within the component's own repository, as a practice of creating an **infracost** folder and creating the entity in it and generating the content, adding a **content** folder in the main repository and a `catalog-info.yaml ` of kind Location in the root of the project, pointing to all the entities in the folder.
-This depends on the approach adopted.
+For this step, we need to consider several possible scenarios for organizing the Infracost entity.
+We could implement the file within the component's own repository, create an .infracost folder and generate the entity content there, add a .content folder in the main repository with a catalog-info.yaml file of kind Location in the project root pointing to all the entities in the folder, or even create a separate repository just for the generated files.
+The best approach depends on the strategy adopted.

 We'll cover an example of introducing estimation manually, and an example of adding a workflow to automate the process.